A (M)app For Nantes: from paper to screens with mappiness 🌐

 Fancy giving it a go yourself?
 Check out our tutorial on creating a custom-made basemap.

 Even though we opted for a no-code solution, we still had to make some tweaks to get everything working exactly as we wanted.
 We used CSS styling to customise the appearance of different components in the app, and a bit of JavaScript (a specific library called jQuery) to fine-tune the behaviour of the application.
-To connect the back end with the front end, we used a special tool called Jetboost, which allowed us to integrate all these components into one beautifully functioning web map!

 Show me the money💸